aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

 1. Notice that you can use the links in these pop-up windows to view information about these load balancer components and open their respective Azure portal blades.

-1. To download a .SVG file copy of the topology diagram, select **Download topology**, and save the file in your **Downloads** folder.

 1. In the top right corner, select **View metrics** to reopen the metrics pane on the right-hand side of the screen.

 1. The Metrics pane provides a quick view of some key metrics for this load balancer resource, in the form of bar and line charts.